gamecook/gamecook.github.com/games/ld25-super-paper-monster-smasher.markdown

 ##LD25-Super Paper Monster Smasher

 >"Welcome to Super Paper Monster Smasher LD25.
 Use your mouse or finger to have you’re Super Paper Monster attack by pressing the left and right side of the screen.
 Make sure to smash all of your opponents.
-Avoidflying arrows and cannon balls while trying to eat goats to heal yourself."
+Avoid flying arrows and cannon balls while trying to eat goats to heal yourself."

 <canvas id="canvas"></canvas>